Paradoxical behavior in Collatz sequences: Introduction

-Moreover, if the number of paradoxical sequences with first term greater than 2 is finite, then the Collatz conjecture is true. \end{theorem}
+\begin{theorem} There are exactly 593 paradoxical sequences that begin with an integer lower than or equal to 4614.
+If there are any more of them, they must start above $2.8 \times 10^{19}$.
+Conversely, if there exist no others, then the Collatz conjecture is true. \end{theorem}

-Note that sequences differing either in their first term or in their length are considered distinct.
+Note that sequences differing in their first term or length are considered distinct, so that there are only 550 integers known to initiate a paradoxical sequence (see the computational results in Section \ref{sec:comp}).

-First, we study in Section \ref{sec:poset} how the remainder term behaves with respect to the set of parity vectors by introducing a partial order on the latters.
-Then, we show in Section \ref{sec:div_par} that the Collatz conjecture can be inferred by assuming that the number of paradoxical sequences above 2 is finite.
+First, we study in Section \ref{sec:poset} how the remainder term behaves with respect to the set of parity vectors by introducing a partial order on the latter.
+Then, we show in Section \ref{sec:div_par} that the Collatz conjecture can be derived from the assumption that there is only a finite number of paradoxical sequences.
 In Sections \ref{sec:prop_par} and \ref{sec:comp}, we establish various necessary conditions for a sequence to be paradoxical and verify numerically that there is none if the first term is above 4614 and below $2.8 \times 10^{19}$.
-Finally, we conduct in Section \ref{sec:heuristic} a heuristic analysis leading us to conjecture that there is no paradoxical sequence starting above 4614.
+Finally, we conduct in Section \ref{sec:heuristic} a heuristic analysis that leads us to conjecture the absence of any paradoxical sequence starting above 4614.